Solanum lycopersicum

 Zone-specific advice, seasonal reminders, and new plant guides — no filler.

-Running a simple drip line or soaker hose solves most tomato watering problems before they start.
-Consistent deep moisture beats frequent sprinkles, which cause shallow roots and the blossom-end rot that frustrates so many new gardeners.
+Running a simple drip line or soaker hose solves most tomato watering problems before fruit starts swelling.
+Consistent deep moisture reduces cracking and helps calcium move through the plant, while frequent sprinkles only wet leaves and shallow soil.

 Checking soil 4-6 inches down by hand tells you when to water better than any schedule.
-We water when that depth feels dry or just barely damp, similar to the deep-soak approach in deep watering discussions for shrubs and trees.
+Water when that depth feels dry or barely damp, using the same deep-soak logic from deep watering discussions, then mulch to slow the next moisture swing.

 Adjusting frequency with weather keeps fruit from cracking.
 Hot, windy weeks in Zone 7-9 may need water every 1-2 days, while cool, cloudy stretches in spring sometimes stretch to 4-5 days between soakings in heavier soil.